 Suzanne Trauth is a novelist, playwright, screenwriter, and nonfiction writer.
-Her novels Show Time, Time Out, Running Out of Time, and Just in Time are the first four books in the Dodie O’Dell Mystery series.
+Her novels Show Time, Time Out, Running Out of Time, Just in Time, and No More Time are the first five books in the Dodie O’Dell Mystery series.
 Her plays include Françoise, Midwives, Rehearsing Desire, Three Sisters Under the Hood, La Fonda, iDream, supported by the National Science Foundation’s STEM initiative on science and technology, and Katrina: the K Word, based on interviews with New Orleans’ survivors of Hurricane Katrina and produced in over a dozen venues throughout the United States.
-They have been developed at Nora’s Playhouse, Luna Stage, Writers Theatre of NJ, and Premiere Stages.
+They have been developed at Nora’s Playhouse, Luna Stage, Writers Theatre of NJ, Premiere Stages, and HRC Showcase Theatre.
 Her screenplays Solitaire and Boomer Broads have won awards at the Austin Film Festival and the Screenwriters Online Top Five Next Draft Competition, and she wrote and directed the short film Jigsaw, nominated for best film in the shorts category at the PF3 Film Festival and screened at New Filmmakers, New York.
 She is currently a member of Writers Theatre of New Jersey Emerging Women Playwrights program.

 Ms. Trauth has co-authored Sonia Moore and American Acting Training and co-edited Katrina on Stage: Five Plays.
 Her essays and articles have appeared in Theatre Insight, Soviet and East European Performance, Notable Women in the American Theatre, and Theatre Topics.